-The Hematopathology Division of the Department of Pathology at Northwestern University has one opening for one-year fellowship positions starting July 1, 2018 and two positions starting July 1, 2019.
+The Hematopathology Division of the Department of Pathology at Northwestern University has one opening for one-year fellowship positions starting July 1, 2018.
+The 2019-20 positions have been filled.

 The fellowship program includes both diagnostic and investigative hematopathology.
 It is designed to give the fellow in depth experience in the complete spectrum of diagnostic hematopathology including bone marrow biopsies and aspirates, lymph node pathology, blood smears, laboratory hematology, body fluids, hemoglobinopathies, and coagulation.
 The fellows will gain experience in ancillary studies including flow cytometry, immunohistochemistry, cytogenetics/FISH, and molecular diagnostics, including next generation sequencing, and will learn how to integrate these data into the final report.